TKomericki/Rhetos-wiki/Basic-permissions.md

 The following issues need to be considered for anonymous access:

-* Note that IIS does not support Anonymous and Windows authentication on the same web application.
-* To enable anonymous access make sure that *Web.config* does not contain `<deny users="?" />`.
-  If you don't need anonymous access, keep this line for improved security and performance.
 * Troubleshooting: If you have added Anonymous permissions, but still getting `HTTP Error 401.0 - Unauthorized`, review the stack trace in RhetosServer.log to make sure that your authentication plugin (IUserInfo implementation) handles unauthenticated users correctly.
-* Anonymous web methods should be avoided for business features, and manually configured in web.config by `location / system.web / authorization / allow` elements.
+* Anonymous web methods should be avoided for business features.
   This is important to reduce security impact of any mistake in configuration or implementation of business application's permissions.
   If you need a public Web API to expose a subset of the application's business features or data,